netdata/go.d.plugin/modules/coredns/README.md

 ## Configuration

 The module needs only the `url` to a CoreDNS `metrics-address`.

-Here is an example:
+Here is an example for several instances:

 ```yaml
 jobs: